A little more about me!

 Collecting now extends beyond the physical into the boundless digital realm.
 In my portfolio, I present a curated collection of Pinterest badges, echoing a tradition that began with the early twentieth-century suffragette movement, when badges served as powerful tools of expression, status, and activism.

-We gather not only berries and badges, but also ideas and identities.
+Today, women gather not only berries and badges, but also ideas and identities.